MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

    - Ad hoc data science explorations in T-SQL format or Python.
    - Early prototyping for data warehouse entities.

-Microsoft Fabric is tightly integrated with potential consumers of your mutli-source datasets, such as Power BI frond-end reports, Azure Machine Learning, Power Apps, Azure Logic Apps, Azure Functions, and Azure App Service web apps.
+Microsoft Fabric is tightly integrated with potential consumers of your multi-source datasets, such as Power BI frond-end reports, Azure Machine Learning, Power Apps, Azure Logic Apps, Azure Functions, and Azure App Service web apps.

 ### Components

 - [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview) is an analytics service that combines capabilities of data engineering, data warehousing, data science, real-time and business intelligence.
 In this solution:

-  - [Fabric data engineering capabilities](/fabric/data-engineering/data-engineering-overview) provide collaborative platform for data engineers, data scientists, data analysts, and business intelligence (BI) professionals to do their job.
+  - [Fabric data engineering capabilities](/fabric/data-engineering/data-engineering-overview) provide a collaborative platform for data engineers, data scientists, data analysts, and business intelligence (BI) professionals to do their job.
 Powered by serverless compute engines, this is the key component that brings business value producing insights that are distributed to end consumers.

-- [Azure SQL Database](/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview)[Managed Instance](/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview) is a relational database service built for the cloud.
+- [Azure SQL Database](/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview) [Managed Instance](/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview) is a relational database service built for the cloud.
 In this solution, it holds the enterprise data warehouse and performs ETL/ELT activities that use stored procedures or externals packages.

 - [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs) is a real-time data streaming platform and event ingestion service.
 Event Hubs can ingest data from anywhere, and seamlessly integrates with Azure data services.